chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. tag search_key

 A field name/description pair is available in the JSON object.
 Use the field name when searching for this information in the JSON object.
-Any field that exists in any JSON description for any role, node, chef-client, environment, or data bag can be searched.
+Any field that exists in any JSON description for any role, node, Chef Infra Client, environment, or data bag can be searched.

 .. end_tag